 The material selected depends upon the patient’s goals and where the restoration will be located in the mouth.
 The cost of the crowns will also depend on the quality niche the dentist practices at.
 Generally, a front tooth crown is well served with all porcelain caps.
-Teeth that require more strength does well with PFMs.
-Both of these types o restorations are tooth colored, so the patient’s smile will retain its white beauty.
+Teeth that require more strength do well with PFMs.
+Both of these types of restorations are tooth colored, so the patient’s smile will retain its white beauty.

 Back teeth, which have to endure 700 pounds of pressure per square inch when chewing, require a strong, sturdy material.
 Zirconia and only metal versions are preferred for back teeth.
 However, metal is dark and/or metallic, so it stands out against white, natural teeth.

 Some people don’t mind having metallic restorations (like stainless steel crowns or gold alloy) on molars because they don’t show in the person’s smile.
 However, to maintain a natural looking set of teeth throughout the mouth, zirconia provides durability similar to metal.
 But zirconia is white and reflective, so it looks like tooth enamel.

 Are there alternatives for strong crowns for molars, besides those with metal?

 Absolutely!
 There are two specific ways to create a strong dental restoration that does not reveal dark metal.
 One has to do with how a porcelain fused to metal crown is designed, the other is an alternative material.